Home Compare ELE.MC vs ENGI.PA

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-This is not just a one-metric split: both profitability and growth materially support the lead.
-The overall score gap is 22 points in favour of Endesa, S.A..
+Most of the separation is still concentrated in profitability.
+The overall score gap is 16 points in favour of Endesa, S.A..

 Trajectory Similarity